GEO

 A strong mention can still rest on weak delivery.
 That is why, after Sentiment Analysis, I look at whether the underlying pages are actually retrievable.

 Retrievability Tracking measures whether priority content can be crawled, indexed, understood, and retrieved by LLMs and search engines.
-I keep this metric close to the top because a page can be live, well written, and even lightly ranked, yet still fail to show up in AI answers if retrieval systems cannot process it cleanly.
+I keep this metric close to the top because a page can be live, well-written, and even lightly ranked, yet still fail to show up in AI answers if retrieval systems cannot process it cleanly.

 A lot of teams assume published content is automatically retrievable.
 That assumption creates bad diagnosis.
 If a page is hard to fetch, hard to render, poorly linked, or structurally inconsistent, your AI search visibility metrics will stay weak no matter how strong the copy looks on the page.